-3-30-15 UPDATE: MOST HAVE ALREADY HEARD OF THE RECENT PROBLEMS IN RUSSIA.
-PRICES WILL REMAIN LOW ON RACCOON FOR PERHAPS THE REMAINDER OF THE YEAR AS THIS ITEM CONTINUES TO MEET HEAVY RESISTANCE WITH MINIMAL CLEARANCES.
+11-20-15 UPDATE: MOST HAVE ALREADY HEARD OF THE RECENT PROBLEMS IN RUSSIA AND CHINA.
+PRICES WILL REMAIN LOWER ON RACCOON FOR PERHAPS THE REMAINDER OF THE YEAR AS THIS ITEM CONTINUES TO MEET HEAVY RESISTANCE WITH NO CLEARANCES TO SPEAK OF.

-MOST WILDFUR WITH THE EXCEPTION OF COYOTE AND OPPOSSUM HAVE STRUGGLED AND THIS APPEARS TO BE A LONG-TERM PROBLEM WITH HUGE STOCKPILES OF MANY DIFFERENT SPECIES OVERSEAS AND IN NORTH AMERICA.
+MOST WILDFUR WITH THE EXCEPTION OF HEAVY COYOTE HAVE STRUGGLED AND THIS APPEARS TO BE A LONG-TERM PROBLEM WITH HUGE STOCKPILES OF MANY DIFFERENT SPECIES OVERSEAS AND IN NORTH AMERICA.

-EXPECT PRICES EXCEEDING LOWER THAN LAST YEAR'S LEVELS FOR THE UPCOMING SEASON WITH SOME DEALERS CLOSING THEIR DOORS.
+EXPECT PRICES BELOW THAN LAST YEAR'S LEVELS FOR THE UPCOMING SEASON WITH SOME DEALERS CLOSING THEIR DOORS.

-Only western coyote will be sought after at reasonable/excellent prices, as this item has most likely peaked.
+Only western coyote will be sought after at reasonable/excellent prices, but affected by lower ranch prices at auction.

 Muskrat may rebound slightly higher if Korea re-enters the market.
 Prices will be lower this year on this item.